Update search

 Published: 24 September 2010

-... observations with the known actions of mizoribine I have adapted an existing model of human purine metabolism composed as an S-system familiar from Biochemical Systems Theory.
+... these observations with the known actions of mizoribine I have adapted an existing model of human purine metabolism composed as an S-system familiar from Biochemical Systems Theory.
 Mizoribine's actions were then simulated and compared with experimental data.
 1 To whom correspondence should be addressed...

 Articles